cindydingg/noms/README.md

-**Noms**
+# Noms

-A mobile application built with Expo and integrated with the Gemini AI API for image recognition, designed to promote eating at home and reducing food waste.
-Users can scan items in their pantry, and Noms suggests recipes based on the available ingredients.
+Noms is a mobile application developed with Expo and integrated with the Gemini AI API for advanced image recognition.
+Designed to encourage home cooking and reduce food waste, Noms allows users to scan pantry items and receive tailored recipe suggestions based on available ingredients.

-Features
+## Features
-- Image Recognition: Utilize the Gemini AI API to recognize pantry items when users scan them.
+- **Image Recognition:** Leveraging the Gemini AI API to accurately identify pantry items through scanning.
-- Recipe Suggestions: Utilize the Gemini AI API to get recipe recommendations based on pantry contents.
+- **Recipe Suggestions:** Provides personalized recipe recommendations based on current pantry contents.
-- Pantry Management: Options to manually add or remove items as well as create a new pantry.
+- **Pantry Management:** Enables manual addition and removal of items, as well as the creation of a customized pantry inventory.

-Technologies
+## Technologies
-- Backend: Firebase
+- **Backend:** Firebase
-- Platform: React Native with Expo
+- **Platform:** React Native with Expo
-- Languages: JavaScript, HTML, CSS
+- **Languages:** JavaScript, HTML, CSS